portfolio-performance/portfolio-help/docs/en/reference/view/securities/all-securities.md

 The table displayed in the current view can be exported as a CSV file, preserving the number of rows and columns along with their (custom) column headings.

-By dragging the divider bar, you can adjust the size of the top panel, making it larger or smaller.
+By dragging the divider bar, you can adjust the size of the main pane, making it larger or smaller.
 You can even extend it to completely occupy the canvas or hide it entirely.
 The divider bar becomes visible when hovering over with the mouse.

-## Bottom panel
+## Information pane

-The bottom panel showcases by default a graph or chart of the active security, namely the last one selected in the top panel (refer to Figure 3).
-The graph is updated each time a different security is selected in the top panel.
+The information pane showcases by default a graph or chart of the active security, namely the last one selected in the main pane (refer to Figure 3).
+The graph is updated each time a different security is selected in the main pane.

-Figure: Graph of active security from top panel.{class=pp-figure}
+Figure: Graph of active security from main pane.{class=pp-figure}

 ![](./images/mnu-all-securities-bottom-panel-graph.svg)